 We continued to encourage these civilian DoD bureaucrats to remove trans fat.
 We continued to partner with the Army and spend a lot of money, energy, and time trying to help them fix the problem.
 But instead of doing the right thing, they rallied the Old Boys Network and tried to sabotage and destroy us.
 We learned that the civilain bureaucrats who'd praised us to our faces, were actually damning us behind our backs.
 These civilian Army staffers and lawyers (like Scot Chafin) were working behind the scenes to protect the existing business arrangements, and hurt us.
 We even discovered emails where guys like Chafin put it in writing that his intent, with regard to the crony companies, was to use his influence within the Army to "make you some bucks."

 So we fought back — on behalf of the men and women in uniform — and we won.
-We're the first small family business to defeat the corrupt DoD food administration bureaucracy in the Court of Federal Claims.
+Turns out, we're the first small family business to defeat the corrupt civilian DoD feeding bureaucracy in the Court of Federal Claims.
 We're told we made history.
 But we don't care about that.
 We care about the troops.
 They shouldn't be fed ANY trans fat.
 And we want our court victory to shine light on the rottenness in DoD contracting that needs to be cut out.

 OLD BOYS NETWORK CORRUPTION:

-Army lawyer (who said he wanted to "bring D'Andrea down several notches") tells another crony company that he wants to "make you some bucks."
+Army lawyer says he wants to "bring D'Andrea down several notches" but tells a crony company that he wants to "make you some bucks."